ARTICLE UPDATED ON NOVEMBER 06, 2023

-On an average day, around 2 billion pallets are in active use in the U.S. These pallets do everything from transporting produce to the local grocery store to sending urgently needed medicine overseas.
-To support those diverse needs, pallet manufacturers have begun experimenting with materials other than wood in order to improve pallet durability and reduce transportation costs.
-Pallet material types generally fall into one of five categories and all have their benefits and disadvantages.
+On an average day, around two billion pallets are actively moving through the supply chain in the U.S. These pallets do everything from transporting produce to the local grocery store to sending urgently needed medicine overseas.
+To support those diverse needs, pallet manufacturers have begun experimenting with materials other than wood to improve pallet durability and reduce transportation costs.
+Pallet material types generally fall into one of five categories, and all have their benefits and disadvantages.

-The most common pallet material in use is wood, but that does not necessarily make it the ideal platform for all supply chains.
+Currently, the most common pallet material is wood, however that does not necessarily make it the ideal platform for all supply chains.
 Wood is the traditional option and can be useful in some industries, but most supply chain managers will find they benefit from switching to light, durable, reusable plastic pallets.
-For those renting wood block pallets from a pallet pooling company, switching to pooled plastic pallets is a logical next step.
+For those renting wood block pallets from a pallet pooling company, switching to pooled plastic pallets may be a logical next step.

 Why Plastic Pallets Are Best for Pooling

-Regardless of what pallet material type you choose, it’s always best to seek out pallets designed for reuse.
+Regardless of what pallet material type logistics managers choose, it’s always best to seek out pallets designed for reuse.
 Reusable pallets are more economical, as they don’t need to be constantly replaced or disposed of.
-They’re also more environmentally responsible and can aid companies in building a circular business model.
+They are also more environmentally responsible and can aid companies in building a circular business model.

-Most companies using reusable pallets do so with the help of a pallet pooling company.
-A pooling (or rental) service eliminates many of the costs associated with maintaining a pallet fleet and takes care of the logistical issues involved in tracking down pallets that have reached the end of the supply chain.
+Many companies using reusable pallets do so with the help of a pallet pooling company.
+A pooling service eliminates many of the costs associated with maintaining a pallet fleet and takes care of the logistical issues involved in tracking down pallets that have reached the end of the supply chain.